indigo-astronomy/indigo/indigo_docs/POLAR_ALIGNMENT.md

 ## Running the process
 1. Make sure your polar axis is roughly pointing to the celestial pole.
 It should not be more than 5 degrees off.
 To achieve that, level your mount and set the correct latitude using the latitude scale on the mount.
 Then point the polar axis using a compass.
 This procedure should give you polar alignment good enough to start the process.
 2. Point the mount above 35-40 degrees in altitude, preferably close to the meridian.
 If **Hour angle move** is negative you should be before the meridian and if positive past the meridian to avoid meridian flip.
 Please note if the final position is close to 90 degrees azimuth (due east) or 270 degrees azimuth (dew west), the polar alignment calculation will not be accurate.
 This is another reason to start close to the meridian.
+Zenith is also to be avoided, because the center of gravity may move the telescope from one side of the Declination backlash to the another.
 3. Click on "Start alignment".
 This will take some time.
 The agent will take three exposures and solve them, and move mount between them.
 When it is done it will show the error and give you clear instructions how to correct it.

  This is how it looks in *Ain INDIGO Imager*: